First Timer's - General Questions

 Pagers, mobile phones and alarm watches must be switched to silent during a performance.
 Concerts are recorded for airing on ABC radio and these noise disturbances are picked up.

 While coughing is an unavoidable problem, there are ways to minimise the disturbance of the musicians, conductor and your fellow audience members.
-Cough lozenges are available from the WASO Customer Service Desk before each performance and at the interval.
 If you are in the middle of the concert and start to cough, try to muffle or bury the cough in a handkerchief or in a louder section of the music.
 If you need to cough many times there is nothing wrong with excusing yourself from the hall for the rest of the movement.

 Please note that incorrectly adjusted hearing aids may disturb other patrons.